ljishen/corenlp_pywrap/README.md

 ```
 Remember 'out' would be 'requests' object, you can get information by using out.text or out.json()

+Note that annotation 'sentiment' is only supported by connecting to the latest version of CoreNLP Server, which should be built from source (see [Stanford CoreNLP GitHub site](https://github.com/stanfordnlp/CoreNLP)).

 ####Custom Function
 - arrange() can be used for getting formatted output